mrkraimer/testPython/array/README.md

 **testPvaPy/array** has python code that demonstrates **pvaPy** performance when the client uses numpy support.

-From the early days of EPICS V4 (2013) **exampleCPP** implemented **arrayPerformance**, which was used to measure the performance of large arrays.
+From the early days of EPICS V4 (2013) **exampleCPP** implemented **arrayPerformance**, which was used to measure the monitor performance of large arrays.
 Most of the examples shown below were for an int64 array with 10 megaElements, i.e. 80 megaBytes.

 A summary of the results below is:

 ```
 arrayPerformanceMain longArrayMonitorMain monitorRate.py monitorRateP4P.py monitorRate.py(getScalarArray)
-                 164                   94            83                43             8
+                 76                   83            83                43             8
 ```

 Notes:

 * All results are megaElements/second.
 Thus multiply by 8 to get megaBytes/second.
 * The last coluumn shows that not using numpy causes a significent performance loss.
+* arrayPerformanceMain was measured while longArrayMonitorMain was running and is the monitor/sec value.

 There is also an example **putArrayFast.py**.
 This is a python client that sends arrays to a server.